-On behalf of Kadish & Anthony Law Group posted in Business Formation & Transactions on Tuesday, June 6, 2017.
+On behalf of Kadish & Associates Law Group posted in Business Formation & Transactions on Tuesday, June 6, 2017.

 New businesses are started every year in the capital city of the Grand Canyon State.
 Many of the entrepreneurs starting those businesses do so with the help of Phoenix, Arizona, business formation attorneys, who can help them make sure that they are in compliance with state laws and start their businesses the right way.

 There are many steps involved with starting an Arizona business.
 One of the first is choosing a name for it.
 The name should be one that is either not in use by others, or not in use by others for a business of the same kind.
 If you choose a name that is just like that of another business in your field, there may be legal repercussions.
 Your attorney can advise you about those.